Skip to main content

 • Social Work

-The process of supporting units moving from one faculty/division to another will be part of the focus during phase 2 in 2024/25.
+The process of supporting units moving from one faculty/division to another is part of the focus of phase 2 in 2024/25.

 UVic is not contemplating a medical school at this time.
 We are also not creating a net-new faculty or division, as the Faculty of Health will be populated by existing units and programs.

-Parallel processes outside of Senate's scope during phase 2 and/or phase 3 could include:
+Parallel processes outside of Senate's scope in 2024/25 include:

 Students who apply to graduate up to and including the spring 2025 graduation deadline will have their current faculty listed (e.g., Faculty of Human and Social Development).
 Students who apply to graduate for fall 2025 or later will have their new faculty listed (e.g., Faculty of Health).
 Learn more about your parchment.